Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 How to Get Around Mallorca?

-Your Mallorca itinerary will ultimately determine the most appropriate method of transportation.
-If you’re dreaming of lounging on the sun-soaked shores of beach coves, you’ll need a vehicle to access these off the beaten path hidden gems.
-Once you’re cruising down the road in your convertible, check out Cala d’Or, Playa del Mago, and Caló des Moro for the perfect secluded beaches to play mermaids at!
+Your Mallorca itinerary will determine the most appropriate method of transportation.
+If planning to lounge on the sun-soaked shores of beach coves, you need a vehicle to access these off the beaten path hidden gems.
+Cruising down the road in a convertible, check out Cala d’Or, Playa del Mago, and Caló des Moro for the perfect secluded beaches to play mermaids at!

 Marina in Mallorca with luxury yachts moored and palm tree in the foreground.

-One thing to note about this tour option (assuming all the drivers use the same script), is that your multilingual guide will talk the ENTIRE time you’re driving.
-If you know nothing about the region and consider yourself to be an avid learner, this format will be perfect for you; however, if you don’t want to listen to someone continuously repeat the same phrases in five different languages, consider bringing along headphones.
+One thing to note about this tour —assuming all drivers use the same script—is that your multilingual guide will talk the ENTIRE time you’re driving.
+If you know nothing about the region and consider yourself an avid learner, this format will be perfect; however, if you don’t want to listen to someone continuously repeat the same phrase in five languages, bring headphones.

 Detailed view of a colorful Modernist building facade in Mallorca, Spain, under a clear blue sky.